manojkumardshenoy/mulder/Utils/EncodePointerLib/README.txt

 We can get rid of the dependencies on "EncodePointer" and "DecodePointer" by linking 'EncodePointer.lib' into the binay.

 After linking the library you can check that the two problematic functions are no longere imported from KERNEL32.DLL :-)

-Please be aware that this "workaround" can only succeed with the static(!)
-C Run-Time Library, but not with the DLL version!

 How EncodePointer.lib works